What is the Difference?

 Laser Treatment for Nail Fungus

-Our nail doctor in Union, NJ recommends this treatment for toenail fungus.
+Our nail doctor in Union, NJ, recommends this treatment for toenail fungus.
 The PinPointe Laser treatment has the highest cure rate in the market.
 It has no side effects and no recovery period.
 As a result, you can go about your daily activities right after the treatment.
 Also, there’s no pain.
-If you have any signs of nail fungus, call us at (800) 672-0625 our Union, NJ location.
+If you have any signs of nail fungus, call us at (800) 672-0625 at our Union, NJ location.
 Visit our website for more information on our doctors at one of our over 150 locations.